Sharath15eUR/Poovanna/2. Network-Training-Program/Assignment 1&2.md

 ### Question No: 04
 #### Understand linux utility commands like - ping, arp (Understand each params from ifconfig output)
 ---
-#### Ping
+#### 1. Ping

-The `ping` command is a network utility used to test the reachability of a host on a network[2](https://phoenixnap.com/kb/linux-network-commands).
-It sends Internet Control Message Protocol (ICMP) echo requests to a specified host and measures the round-trip time (RTT), which helps determine network latency[2](https://phoenixnap.com/kb/linux-network-commands).
+The `ping` command is a network utility used to test the reachability of a host on a network.
+It sends Internet Control Message Protocol (ICMP) echo requests to a specified host and measures the round-trip time (RTT), which helps determine network latency.

  Options that can be used:
-	-c: to specify the number of packets that to be sent
+- -c: to specify the number of packets that to be sent
-	-i: to specify the wait time between each interval
+- -i: to specify the wait time between each interval
-	-s: to specify packet size
+- -s: to specify packet size
-	-I: to specify network interface to be used
+- -I: to specify network interface to be used

 Examples:
 - To check connectivity to a remote server: `ping google.com`
-	- To send only 10 ping requests: `ping -c 10 google.com`[6](https://www.redhat.com/en/blog/7-great-network-commands)
+- To send only 10 ping requests: `ping -c 10 google.com`
-	- To specify a network interface: `ping -I eth0 google.com`[6](https://www.redhat.com/en/blog/7-great-network-commands)
+- To specify a network interface: `ping -I eth0 google.com`

-#### Arp
+#### 2. Arp

 The arp command in Linux is a crucial utility for managing the Address Resolution Protocol (ARP) cache, which maps IP addresses to MAC addresses within a local area network (LAN).
 This mapping is essential for enabling communication between devices on the network.